Requirements for managing Salmonella Enteritidis

 The Animal Products Order: Emergency Control Scheme – Managing Salmonella Enteritidis in Commercial Chicken Flocks expired on 5 October 2022.
 We're now using a regulatory framework to manage long-term risks to public health and international trade from Salmonella Enteritidis (SE).

 To manage the risk of Salmonella Enteritidis (SE), under the Animal Products Regulations 2021, chicken producers involved in the commercial chicken supply chain must have a registered risk management programme (RMP) no later than 1 November 2023.
 Before this occurs, interim requirements have been established that continue the SE controls from 6 October 2022 until 31 October 2023.
 These include you being a listed chicken producer with MPI.

 Under the definition of chicken producer in the Animal Product Regulations 2021, The new rules apply to chicken producers who produce:

 - broiler (meat) chickens.

-If you are a chicken producer with less than 100 chickens that sell chickens direct to the consumer or end user only, then you do not need to meet the rules.
+If you are a chicken producer with less than 100 chickens that sell chickens or fertile-eggs direct to the consumer or end user only, then you do not need to meet the rules.

 Once you begin operating under an RMP, no later than 1 November 2023, Chapter FA of the Notice applies.
 Additional requirements for chicken producers also apply in the general parts of the Notice, including: